-Facebook is leading the way, recently implementing a six-week paid leave allowance per employee per year, to care for elderly family members.
+Facebook is leading the way for talent management strategy, recently implementing a six-week paid leave allowance per employee per year, to care for elderly family members.
 Here in the UK, businesses are being urged to consider flexible working requests fully, which could help to minimise staff turnover rates significantly.
 Businesses employing foreign-born workers may also wish to look into remote working policies where possible.
 With the number of foreign workers in the UK increasing, it is possible that some may need to work remotely, should a family member back home become unwell or increasingly dependent.
 In some instances, businesses may find it more beneficial to create job-share roles.

 However, an important question to be asking is how flexible businesses need to be, in order to support a workforce with additional responsibilities.
 For many businesses, while requests for compressed working hours or flexitime may be able to be accommodated, other forms of flexible working, such as V-time working and sabbaticals, could leave a business struggling.
 It is important for businesses to weigh the pros and cons of such requests and work with employees to determine a mutually agreeable solution.